sagar87/tensorsignatures/docs/tutorials.rst

    :align:   center

-which reveals the SNV spectra of three signatures (rows) for transcription and replication in the left and right column, respectively.
-In this representation darker bars indicate for mutation type probabilities for coding strand and leading strand DNA, while the lighter bars show them for template and lagging strand DNA.
+which reveals the SNV spectra of three signatures (rows) for transcription and replication in the left and right column.
+In this representation colors indicate the mutation type (blue C>A, black C>G, red C>T, grey T>A, green T>C and salmon T>G), while shading indicates the mutation type probabilities for coding strand and leading strand DNA (dark), and for template and lagging strand DNA (light), respectively.
+Notice, how in the first signature (second row) dark blue bars are larger in comparison to accompanying light blue bars, indicative for the fact that this mutational process is more likely to produce C>A mutations on coding and leading strand mutations.

+Rather than investigating strand biases on mutation type level, it may be desireable to obtain an point estimate that quantifies the overall propensity of each mutational process to generate strand specific mutations.
+To accomplish this, TensorSignatures fits two (for transcription and replication) scalar variables for each extracted signature that scale trinucleotide spectra by the amount of the detected strand asymmetry.
+We can employ the ts.heatmap function to visualize them for our simulated data set.

+>>> plt.figure(figsize=(6,3))
+>>> ts.heatmap(np.exp(data_set.b0),
+           vmin=.5, vmax=2, # allows to specify the limits of the colorbar row_labels=['transcription', 'replication'],
+           col_labels=['Signature {}'.format(i) for i in range(3)],
+           cbarlabel='Strand bias (No bias = 1)' # color bar label
+          )

+Rows display the context and columns repspective signatures.
+Note the logarithmic scaling of the colorbar which indicates that a baseline value of 1 resembles a mutational process with no strand preference.

 Plotting the trinucleotide profile of the first samples reveals that samples are dominated by C>A (blue) and T>C (green).